anthill/HumanConnectors/README.md

 ### Different Arduino models

 The [Arduino Uno](http://arduino.cc/en/Main/arduinoBoardUno) is certainly one of the most accessable models for beginners.
 This board provides 14 digital pins that operate at 5V each.
 It also provides a 3V3 power supply for connectors such as xbee and other add-on boards that operate at lower voltages.
 On the other side, the onboard voltage regulators draw [10mA of quiescent current](http://playground.arduino.cc/Learning/ArduinoSleepCode) even while in sleeping mode.
-This will dry a usual battery in 1-2 weeks, just for feeding the voltage regulator, requiring the use of solar panels.
+This will dry a usual battery in 1-2 weeks, just for feeding the voltage regulator.
+This will only make sense if we use solar panels to recharge the batteries.

 The [Arduino Nano](http://arduino.cc/en/Main/arduinoBoardNano) uses the same microcontroller as the Arduino Uno, and therefore has in principle the same functionalities.
 The main difference is the much smaller size and the lacking DC power jack.
-The onboard voltage regulator seems the draw slightly less current.
+The onboard voltage regulator seems to draw slightly less current.

 The [Arduino Fio](http://arduino.cc/en/Main/ArduinoBoardFio) contains a socket for directly connecting an xbee series 1 module, for communication and even for programming the Arduino wirelessly.
 It also contains a charging circuit for Lithuim Polymer batteries and a corresponding connector.
 However, this board operates at 3V3, requiring additional elements in order to connect 5V sensors.
 This board is produced and distributed by [sparkfun](https://www.sparkfun.com/).

 Sparkfun also produces the [Arduino Pro Mini](http://arduino.cc/en/Main/ArduinoBoardProMini) in two different versions, one at 3V3, the other at 5V.
 Both boards are particularly small and seem to use a more efficient voltage regulator.
 Notice, that these boards are reduced to the strict minimum and lack a USB connection, which is particularly interesting for energy efficiency in the production period.
 However, for programming the Arduino Pro Mini a suitable [breakout board](https://www.sparkfun.com/products/9716) is required, depending on the underlying voltage.
 Also notice, that the microcontroller of the Arduino Pro Mini is the ATMega168.
-There is also the [Arduino Pro Mini 328](https://www.sparkfun.com/products/11113), which exists in a 3V3 and a 5V variant and which uses the ATMega368, the same microcontroller as the Arduino Uno.
+There is also the [Arduino Pro Mini 328](https://www.sparkfun.com/products/11113), which exists in a 3V3 and a 5V variant and which uses the ATMega328, the same microcontroller as the Arduino Uno.